Guptaji14/Student_Result_Management_System/Readme.txt

 ABSTRACT:-
-In this project, I have tried to build an Student result management website, which can simulate all the basic controls that an actual required of store result website has.
+In this project, I have tried to build a Student result management website, which can simulate all the basic controls that an actual required of store result website has.
 I have used Netbeans from eclipse workspace , java 1.8, tomcat 9.0 and MySQL 5.7.31